Updated August 2024

 The biggest differences between IQAir and Austin is that IQAir is bigger and has a bigger EMF radius (1.5-3.75 feet vs Austin at 1 foot), but captures a finer particle size.

 More about the EMF testing: It’s the magnetic radiation that is the concern.
-For IQ Air, it was high up close, but drops to ambient levels (the level when measured with the unit off): On level 1, at 1.5 feet away
+For Austin Air, the radiation dropped to ambient levels around 1 foot away.
+The exact levels are .2 mG at 3 feet away and .8-1.0 mG right next to it.
+For IQ Air, it was high up close, but drops to ambient levels (the level when measured with the unit off): On level 1, at 1.5 feet away.
 On level 6, at 3.75 feet away.
 So as long as you stay 3.75 feet away you are not getting increased radiation from it.
-If it’s at a lower level, you can get even closer.
+If it’s at a lower power level, you can get even closer.

 This was tested by myself at my home so I can’t guarantee the levels would be exactly the same at your house, but this gives a good estimate to go from.
 Bottom line is, I wish I wasn’t so concerned about this when I first purchased and I don’t think it should be for anyone unless you somehow can’t get that far away ?
 I have mine in a place I rarely walk by and the kids don’t play around.
 Electric radiation was only high if touching it.
 It dropped to ambient levels at 2 inches away.

 I also have two Amaircare travel purifiers that can also be used in cars, linked below (but my car has very high grade filtration so I don’t need to use an additional one).

 I don’t use Air Doctor.
 From reviews I read, they are expensive, filters need changing frequently, and have high EMFs (the company itself confirmed it is 2.5 mG at 3 feet.
-For reference, Austin is .2 at 3 feet and .8-1.0 right next to it.).
+For reference, Austin is .2 mG at 3 feet and .8-1.0 mG right next to it.).
 Customer service is notoriously hard to reach (check the BBB reviews).
 I’ve also seen a review that claimed that the Air Doctor emitted formaldehyde, as measured by an air quality meter.
 There was also a lawsuit because they were making improper claims about filtration.
 They are also made in China, whereas the ones I recommend are not.

 CHEAPER OPTIONS

-I’ve read that if you or anyone in your household have allergies or asthma and you have a health savings account, you can ask your doctor to write a prescription for the air purifier and replacement filters and save a little $ that way.
+I’ve read that if you or anyone in your household have allergies or asthma and you have a health savings account, you can ask your doctor to write a prescription for the air purifier and replacement filters and save a little money that way.

 Since the starting prices for the best options run at $400-800 each, people often ask if there are lower cost options.
-Unfortunately I can’t assume you these are equivalent to the top brands, but the Honeywell HSA series is rated well by Consumer Reports and I have purchased them as gifts for family.
-Amazon affiliate link: https://amzn.to/3rQaxkn.
+Unfortunately I can’t assure you these are equivalent to the top brands, but the Honeywell HSA series is rated well by Consumer Reports and I have purchased them as gifts for family.
+Amazon associates link: https://amzn.to/3rQaxkn.
 Another expert I saw recommends the Honewell H300 Tower.
 See the links in the section above and the mold section for more about why these may not be as good as the more expensive ones.

 Do keep in mind with cheaper machines, the filters need to be replaced several times a year, so costs add up.
 The filters in IQAir and Austin Air can last up to five years.
 In any brand, it depends on air quality, so the worse your air quality, the more often you will need to replace.
 Also keep in mind that bigger machines will filter the air in your house more efficiently, so do note the specs about sq feet coverage.
 Some of the smaller machines are designed for tiny rooms only.